Setting Up a Home Management Binder. Learn how to set up a home management binder to organize all of your household papers.

 A New Year always gets me excited about a fresh start and new possibilities.
-Although, as I am getting older, I am realizing you can start again every day or even multiple times per day if need be.
+Although, as I am getting older, I embrace that you can start again every day or even multiple times per day if need be.
 You don’t have to wait for the “new year”.

 One of the things I have been using for years is a Home Management Binder.
-You have probably seen these before.
-Basically it is a place to dump your brain to keep you organized.
-I first read about a control journal on Flylady.net
+You may have seen one of these before.

 I am going to break down how I set my binder up over several posts.
 Today’s post I am going to share some basic supplies that will be helpful to have to set up your binder.
 Many of these items you may already have on hand at home.

-I prefer to use a binder tabs that include folders.
+I prefer to use binder tabs that include folders.
 This way, if I don’t have time to hole punch everything right away, I can place it in the folder for later.
-Also, if you are going to use page protectors in your binder, be sure to double check that your tabs will stick out beyond your page protectors.
+Also, if you are going to use page protectors in your binder the dividers with folders usually extend beyond the page protectors.